kangks/speech-to-speech-amazon-nova-sonic/cdk/README.md

 - IAM roles follow the principle of least privilege
 - Containers run in private subnets with outbound internet access through NAT Gateway
 - Load balancers are the only components exposed to the internet
+- HTTPS is configured for secure communication and to enable WebRTC functionality
+- HTTP to HTTPS redirection is implemented for enhanced security

 ## Cost Optimization